Accessibility at Circa

 Does anyone speak New Zealand Sign language?

-- Our Marketing Manager is currently taking a class in NZSL.
+- Our Marketing Manager is currently taking a class in NZSL and can hold a basic conversation.

 Where is the lift?